Psythyst/Entitas-Match-One/README.md

 Now, Add your ```Contexts``` and ```Components``` to your Project Definition and select the default Project Unit Definition.

 Double click the ```Project Unit Definition``` field and it will take to the asset instance.
 In the Entitas-Match-One example I've changed the default generation path to be ```Assets/Sources/Generated``` to match the original project as much as possible.
-By default it is set to ```Assets/Generated```.
-(If you started in a new unity project it will be set to the default, so this part can be skipped)
+By default it is set to ```Assets/Generated```(If you started in a new unity project it will be set to the default, so this part can be skipped).

 We need to change it because if we don't it will overwrite our Entitas-Match-One generated code (remember to change it back later if you want to generate the Match-One definitions)